All blogs

 Here are the types of primary systems, explained.

-Partisan Primaries
+Party Primaries

-All 50 states hold primary elections for federal and state offices to determine which candidates appear on the general election ballot.
-The vast majority of states (46) use a partisan primary for congressional offices.
-In a partisan primary, eligible voters cast ballots to select the party’s official nominee for the general election.
+The vast majority of states (47) use a form of party primary for congressional offices.
+In a party primary, eligible voters cast ballots to select the party’s official nominee for the general election.

 There is even more variation within these categories.
 For example, some closed primary states allow voters to register with a party — and therefore participate in its primary — on the day of the primary election.
 Others require voters to be registered with the party by a set deadline prior to primary day.
 However, all closed primary states share one thing in common: Voters must become members of the party in order to participate in its primary.
-For that reason, they are grouped together.